estuary/flow/site/docs/reference/Connectors/materialization-connectors/Snowflake.md

 ### Setup

-To meet the prerequisites, copy and paste the following script into the Snowflake SQL editor, replacing the variable names in the first six lines with whatever you'd like.
+To meet the prerequisites, copy and paste the following script into the Snowflake SQL editor, replacing the variable names in the first six lines.

+If you'd like to use an existing database, warehouse, and/or schema, be sure to set `database_name`, `warehouse_name`, and `estuary_schema` accordingly.
+If you specify a new name, the script will create the item for you.
+You can set `estuary_role`, `estuary_user`, and `estuary_password` to whatever you'd like.

 Check the **All Queries** check box, and click **Run**.

 ```sql